lyngon/redgrease/docs/source/intro.rst

 Redis
 -----

-`Redis <https://redis.io/>`_ is a popular in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
+`Redis <https://redis.io/>`_ is a popular in-memory data structure store, used as a distributed, in-memory, key–value database, cache and message broker, with optional durability, horizontal scaling and high availability.
 Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, HyperLogLogs, bitmaps, streams, and spatial indexes.
 The project is developed and maintained by `Redis Labs <https://redislabs.com/>`_.
 It is `open-source <https://github.com/redis/redis>`_ software released under a BSD 3-clause license.